myipsprd/Rebuilding-Stronger-IA-Deliverables/website-plan.md

   - STEM Enrichment and Extension Programs (Summer camps, after-school programs, internships)
   - STEM Awards and Recognitions (Student and program awards)
 # Necessary Technical Infrastructure
+## Sending Messaging from Website
+The website will be shifting away from SMTP authentication to send messages via the ipswebmaster@myips.org email.
+As a result, it will be necessary to collaborate with the Information Technology department to whitelist emails originating from the website's IP address.
+This will enable the website to send crucial messages like reports, password resets, and other communications.
+Going forward, the website will be using WordPress's built-in email function to send emails.
 ## Content Managment System
 WordPress is a versatile Content Management System (CMS) utilized by many due to its user-friendly interface and customization capabilities.
 Its popularity has led to the development of multisite features that allow users to manage multiple websites using a single installation of WordPress.
 IPS website employs WordPress as its CMS, providing users with an effortless way to create and publish content without needing extensive technical expertise.